 - The soil

 - The environment (air)

-  Water moves from 1 to 4, originating from the ground, moving through the w.all fabric and finish, then finally evaporating into the air.
+Water moves through these four areas, starting from the ground, moving through the wall fabric and finish, then finally evaporating out into the environment.

 Let’s look at these 4 areas in more detail.